Not-for-profit association formed in 1952

 Mink Care Assessment Program Audit

-The Mink Care Assessment Program (MCAP) is a mink industry initiative undertaken in conjunction with the NFACC (National Farm Animal Care Council) to develop an on-farm animal care assessment program based on the Code of Practice for the Care and Handling of Farmed Mink.
+The Mink Care Assessment Program (MCAP) was a mink industry initiative undertaken in conjunction with the NFACC (National Farm Animal Care Council) to develop an on-farm animal care assessment program based on the Code of Practice for the Care and Handling of Farmed Mink.
 The MCAP was developed in collaboration with veterinarians, animal welfare representatives, researchers, government representatives and producers.

 Putting preventive measures in place to keep animals healthy has been a long-standing and successful practice on Canadian farms.
 The Canadian Food Inspection Agency (CFIA), in collaboration with producer organizations, provincial/territorial governments, and academia, develops national biosecurity standards, protocols and strategies designed to protect animal resources.
 The Mink Biosecurity Standard outlines practices that are beneficial to the health of farm-raised mink.